canbal/Tally/README.md

 		</Directory>
 		```
 7. Start Apache
-	- Click on Apple logo > System Preferences
+	- click on Apple logo > System Preferences
-	- Click on Sharing
+	- click on Sharing
-	- Turn on Web Sharing (click on the checkbox next to it)
+	- turn on Web Sharing (click on the checkbox next to it)
-	- In order to allow access to the files in Tally, you need to change the owner of the file to apache.
+	- in order to allow access to the files in Tally, you need to change the owner of the file to apache.
 Execute following command to give ownership to the apache user (www):
 		`$ sudo chown -R _www {path to Tally}/django_source`
 		`$ sudo chgrp -R _www {path to Tally}/django_source`